Are you financially prepared for a baby?

 Please remember there's always the potential of losing money when you invest in securities.

-Before you invest in a Section 529 plan, request the plan’s official statement from your Financial Advisor and read it carefully.
+Before you invest in a Section 529 plan, request the plan's official statement from your Merrill Edge Financial Solutions Advisor and read it carefully.
 The official statement contains more complete information, including investment objectives, charges, expenses and risks of investing in the 529 plan, which you should consider carefully before investing.
-You should also consider whether your home state or your beneficiary’s home state offers any state tax or other benefits that are only available for investments in such state’s 529 plan.
+You should also consider whether your home state or your beneficiary's home state offers any state tax or other state benefits such as financial aid, scholarship funds and protection against creditors that are only available for investments in such state's 529 plan.
 Section 529 plans are not guaranteed by any state or federal agency.

 Merrill Edge is available through Merrill Lynch, Pierce, Fenner & Smith Incorporated (MLPF&S), and consists of the Merrill Edge Advisory Center (investment guidance) and self-directed online investing.